iago-monteirog/iago-monteirog/README.md

 # 💫 About Me:
 🤓 Hi!
-My Name is Iago!<br>  📍 I'm from Brazil <br>🔭 I'm currently working on a React Project at my company 'Softtek'<br>💻 I'm starting to work as a Freelancer too.<br>📖 I'm currently learning about Angular and Node.js API's Restful.<br>🏖 I love going to the beach.<br>
+My Name is Iago!<br>  📍 I'm from Brazil <br>🔭 I'm currently working on a React Project at my company 'Softtek'<br>💻 I'm starting to work as a Freelancer too.<br>📖 I'm currently learning about Angular, React Native and Node.js API's Restful.<br>🏖 I love going to the beach.<br>

 ## 🌐 Socials: